 Doing this can help you:

-- Keep your blog automatically updated with fresh content
+• Keep your blog automatically updated with fresh blog content

 Want to display an Instagram feed like this on your blog?
 Check out our step-by-step tutorial on how to add an Instagram widget in WordPress.

-Cookie + Kate is a food blog with a minimal and modern design.
+Cookie + Kate is a food blog with a modern and minimalistic design.
 The navigation bar at the top of the page lets visitors easily find the type of recipe they’re looking for.

-The blog’s sidebar is smartly designed as well.
+The blog’s sidebar has a great design as well.
 It includes many widgets that help boost engagement and keep visitors on the site longer, including:

-- A photo of the author and link to the about page
+• A photo of the author and a link to the About page

 Want to customize your blog’s sidebar?
 Here’s a tutorial on how to edit your sidebar in WordPress.

-A Cup of Jo is another simple blog design that puts all of the focus on the content, which covers topics like food, design, travel, motherhood, and more.
+A Cup of Jo is another simple yet consistent design that puts all of the focus on the content, which covers topics like food, design, travel, motherhood, and more.

-Like the previous example, the navigation bar at the top of the page organizes the content into easy-to-find categories and the latest posts are listed as you scroll down the page.
+Like the previous blog examples, the navigation bar at the top of the page organizes the content into easy-to-find categories, and the latest posts are listed as you scroll down the page.

 This blog design also includes: